DiegoAvena/Assignment5/README.md

 -IMPORTANT NOTES FOR THIS PROGRAM:

 1.)
-Only values greater then 0 should be entered for student and faculty ids
+Only values greater then or equal to 0 should be entered for student and faculty ids

 2.)
 These are the rules to follow when writing your own facultyTable.txt file for this program to read through: